sulu/SuluCommunityBundle/Resources/doc/11-completion.md

 # Completion

-You can add an additional completion form to complete the user registration after confirmation.
+You can add an additional form to complete the user registration after confirmation.

 ## Config